Greystoke: The Legend of Tarzan, Lord of the Apes: Plot

-On arrival at Greystoke, the family's country estate in Scotland, John is welcomed by his grandfather, the 6th Earl of Greystoke, and his ward, a young American called Jane.
+On arrival at Greystoke, the family's country estate in Scotland, John is welcomed by his grandfather, the 6th Earl of Greystoke, and his ward, a young American called Jane Porter.
 The Earl still grieves the loss of his son and daughter-in-law but is very happy to have his grandson home.
-He displays eccentric behaviour and often seems to think his grandson is his son.
+He behaves eccentrically and often seems to think his grandson is his son.

-John is treated as a novelty by the locals, and some of his behavior is seen as threatening.
-He befriends a mentally disabled worker on the estate and in his company relaxes into his natural ape-like behaviour.
+The locals treat John as a novelty, and some see his behavior as threatening.
+He befriends a mentally disabled worker on the estate and, in his company, relaxes into his natural ape-like behaviour.
 Jane, meanwhile, teaches John more English, French, and social skills.
 They become very close and one evening make love in secret.

-Lord Greystoke enjoys renewed vigour at the return of his grandson and, reminiscing about his childhood game of using a tray as a toboggan on a flight of stairs, decides to relive the old pastime.
-He crashes at the foot of the stairs and dies, apparently from a head injury.
-At his passing, John mourns as he did in Africa following the death of Kala.

-John inherits the title Earl of Greystoke.
+At a ball held to celebrate the return of his biological grandson, an intoxicated Lord Greystoke slides down a flight of stairs and dies from a head injury.
+John inherits his title as Earl of Greystoke.
 Jane helps John through his grief, and they become engaged.
 He is also cheered up when Phillippe returns.
-One day, while visiting London's Natural History Museum with Jane, John is disturbed by the displays of stuffed animals.
+One day, while visiting London's Natural History Museum with Jane, John is disturbed by the taxidermied animal displays.
 He discovers many live, caged apes from Africa, including his adoptive father, Silverbeard.
-John releases Silverbeard and other caged animals.
-Pursued by police and museum officials, they reach a park, where Silverbeard is fatally shot.
+John releases Silverbeard, but police and museum officials soon pursue them.
+They reach a park, where a trooper fatally shoots Silverbeard.
 John is devastated.

-Righteously sickened by a society where humans mistreat their fellow animals as well as each other, while also tired of the other nobles who only wish to use him to further their own agendas, John decides to return to Africa and reunite with his ape family.
-Phillippe and Jane escort him back to his jungle, where he reunites with his ape friend, Figs. Jane does not join him, but Phillippe is hopeful that perhaps they may someday be reunited.
+Sickened by a society that mistreats their fellow animals as well as itself, and tired of nobles who only want to use him to further their own agendas, John decides to return to Africa.
+Phillippe and Jane escort him back to his jungle, where he reunites with his ape family.
+Jane does not join him, but Phillippe hopes they may someday be reunited.